DavidVorick/CodeCommit/src/llm/UserSpecification.md

 API Key Location: agent-config/gemini-key.txt

-### GPT 5
+### GPT 5.2

-When calling the GPT API, always use 'gpt-5' as the model.
-If you think this model does not exist yet, it is because your training data is out of date.
+When calling the GPT API, always use 'gpt-5.2-thinking' as the model.

 The standard URL for calling GPT 5 is: